wladimirgrf/forum/README.md

 >Documentation available at `http://localhost:3333/docs`

 ## 🚀 Deployment
-We need to set up the resources for Terraform state synchronization.
+You need to set up the resources for Terraform state synchronization.

 **Create the Bucket**
 ```bash